a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ## Project Dependencies

-I'm sure you're familiar with the `requirements.txt` file that comes with nearly every Python project you see on Github.
-In my projects, I like to create both a `requirements.txt` file and a `requirements_dev.txt` file.
-The `dev` version installs the packages listed in `requirements.txt` as well as packages that are only needed when developing the project.
+The installation script for our application will allow the user to install dependencies that are only needed to run the test set and/or contribute to the development of the app.
+This is an extremely common option for a Python application, and in fact this is how we will install the application before we even begin working on the actual functionality.
+For a good description of the process we will use to enable this installation option, please read <a href="https://codefellows.github.io/sea-python-401d4/lectures/python_packaging_1.html#specifying-dependencies" target="_blank">this section from <span class="italics">An Introduction to Python Packaging</span></a>.

-In this project, `requirements_dev.txt` will install a code formatter, linter, the unit testing framework and a few pytest plugins.
+The `[dev]` installation option for our project will install a code formatter, linter, the unit testing framework and a few pytest plugins.
 Let's discuss these tools as well as some of the most important packages that we will use in this project.

 ### PyJWT